LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

    string employerName = job.EmployerName.Value;

-Additionally, the ``ToString()`` method of the ``Employer`` class is set up to return the ``Value`` property.
+Additionally, the ``ToString()`` method of the ``Employer`` class is set up to return whatever the ``value`` field holds.
 Thus, using one of these objects in another string context like ``Console.WriteLine`` will print the data stored in ``value``.

 .. sourcecode:: csharp